jspeth/monkamoo/README.md

 1. Connect your GitHub repository to Heroku
 2. Set the `OPENAI_API_KEY` environment variable in the Heroku dashboard
+3. Set the `LOG_LEVEL` environment variable (optional, defaults to INFO)
-3. Enable automatic deploys or deploy manually
+4. Enable automatic deploys or deploy manually

 #### Heroku App Structure